gbuk21/General/split1/_posts/2020-11-06- USA house construction - Loading an excavator on a truck.md

 youtubeId: tAF9NBa_KU8
 ---

+This video shows how an excavator is loaded on to a hauling truck.

 {% include youtubePlayer.html id=page.youtubeId %}

 [Next]({{ site.baseurl }}{% link split1/_posts/2020-11-05- USA house construction - how trees look in winter.md%})